drivendataorg/cookiecutter-data-science/docs/docs/index.md

     cookiecutter https://github.com/drivendata/cookiecutter-data-science -c v1
     ```

+!!! info "Changes in v2"

+    Cookiecutter Data Science v2 now requires installing the new `cookiecutter-data-science` Python package, which extends the functionality of the [`cookiecutter`](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
+Use the provided `ccds` command-line program instead of `cookiecutter`.

 ## Installation

 Cookiecutter Data Science v2 requires Python 3.7+.
 Since this is a cross-project utility application, we recommend installing it with [pipx](https://pypa.github.io/pipx/).
 Installation command options: